HewlettPackard/swarm-learning/docs/User/Troubleshooting.md

 2. SN node can be reached via SN container FQDN only in a single host custom bridge network.
 But for all other scenarios, IP address of the host machine must be used.
 Ensure the correctness of `--sn-ip` and `--sn-api-port` parameters.
 3. Ensure that SN-API-port is allowed in your firewall settings.
 User can check this by running `sudo ufw status`.
 If the SN-API-port is not in the list, then add it by using sudo `ufw allow <SN-API-port>`.
 The same configuration is applicable for all other Swarm ports.
 Ignore this step if the `ufw status` is inactive, as this state allows all ports.
 4. If the certificates get expired, then the other swarm components including non-sentinel SN are not able to reach SN.
 User can check the expiry date of their certificates and update them accordingly.
+5. When network proxy is not set correctly, both `http_proxy` and `https_proxy` ENV variables need to be set as per the customers network policy.

 ## API server is down